-There should be enough compound to treat between 3 to 5 pairs of headlights, because you don’t need to use that much of the Plast-X to get great results.
+There should be enough compound to treat between 3 to 5 pairs of headlights.
+You don’t need to use that much of the Plast-X to get great results.
 This is kind of the middle of the road kit that still delivers great results.

-So far, all of the other kits have involved polishing, cutting or sanding, so this kit seems a little … simplified, especially when the instructions tell you that no other tools are needed, and you don’t need to do anything other than wiping, but … that’s not strictly true – they recommend a light sanding if the headlights aren’t smooth.
+So far, all of the other kits have involved polishing, cutting, or sanding, so this kit seems a little simplified.
+Especially when the instructions tell you that no other tools are needed and you don’t need to do anything other than wiping.
+However, they do recommend a light sanding if the headlights aren’t smooth.

 With that said, just how well does the kit work?
-I think that understanding the limitations of the product is key to making a successful job.
+Understanding the limitations of the product is key to doing a successful job.
 Light fogging or clouding should be fine, but if your headlights are virtually unusable, perhaps try one of the other kits.